santiagom32/santiagom32.github.io/Projects/Predictive_Modeling.md

 The initial model included all potential predictors, which was then refined using backward elimination to focus on statistically significant variables.
 This approach led to a reduced model that maintained a high R-squared value, indicating the model's effectiveness in explaining the variance of the target variable.

+- **Model Creation**

 ```
-#created y with all explanatory variables and x with the target variable
+#set y with all explanatory variables and x with the target variable
 cols = md_info.drop('Initial_days',axis=1).columns.tolist()
 x = md_info.drop('Initial_days',axis=1)
 y = md_info['Initial_days']